Looks like Slack doesn’t meet your needs.

 "50 Surefire Ways to Improve Your

-To begin with, we have spent an entire day at work setting up Microsoft Teams.
+To begin with, we have spent an entire day at work setting up Microsoft Teams as a part of Office 365 Business Premium package.
 The most tolerant and patient guy in our team – our highly skilled backend developer with over 15 years of experience, fell short of patience when installing Microsoft Teams.

 I’ve submitted the form twice as the site wouldn’t work.
 Then I waited for 10 minutes to receive an email and get into the system.
 Next 30 minutes I’ve been waiting for all the Microsoft Office 365 apps to launch.
 Microsoft Teams app was the last to load.
 Then I had to dig into settings trying to figure out how to invite users and break them into groups.

 What I find particularly piquant about the app is that every user of the team has to set up a unique email email@example.com and every time you log in you must use this email.
 In case you forget or lose the password (which happened to me twice – I’m blonde, you know) you enter the world of pain for another half an hour.

 Make sure you have a skilled admin as it’s unlikely you’ll be able to install Microsoft Teams by yourself.
 If you are a fan of drag and drop, you’ll be surprised to find MT doesn’t support this feature.

 I believe Microsoft Teams is a great product, the problem is – the user experience leaves you with low chances to fully enjoy it.

 According to the survey our team had completed, though Microsoft Teams is not easy to start and use, it might still meet your business needs.